datastax/dsbulk/manual/README.md

                                    or a prefix of the simple name.
 Only the built-in CSVConnector is supported at this time, so "csv" is a good value for this.
- -s, --connector.url <source url or path>
+ -s, --connector.common.source <source url or path>
-                                   Url or file path of data to load; the actual meaning of this option depends on the selected connector, and might not be supported by every connector (but most of them do).
+                                   Url or file path of data to load; the actual meaning of this option depends on the selected connector.
  -k, --schema.keyspace <keyspace>  Keyspace into which to load data.
  -t, --schema.table <table>        Table into which to load data.
  -m, --schema.mapping <mapping>    Mapping of fields in data to columns in the database.

-All arguments except connector.name are optional in that values fall back to defaults or are inferred from the input data.
-However, some connectors require certain settings to be set.
-The CSV connector, for example, requires that the source url be set (connector.url, which is really a shortcut to connector.csv.url when this is the active connector).
+All arguments except connector.name and connector.common.source are optional in that values fall back to defaults or are inferred from the input data.

 CONFIG FILES, SETTINGS SEARCH ORDER, AND OVERRIDES: